reynaldolayme/phantomjs-server/README.md

 Why should I use this instead of *x*
 ------------------------------------

-I&rsquo;m not sure.
+1. I&rsquo;m not sure.
 You probably shouldn&rsquo;t.

 Quirks with PhantomJS
 ---------------------

-Not actually on-topic, but I had to put this somewhere:
+Completely off-topic, but I had to put this somewhere:

 - You cannot reassign `exports` (e.g. you cannot assign it a function).